-'Cancelling' Brands May Not Be The Solution To Fashion's Apparent Anti-Black Practices
+'Cancelling' Brands May Not Be The Best Solution For Fashion's Apparent Anti-Black Practices

 When it comes to luxury purchases, black people in the U.S. have a lot of spending power — reportedly contributing $151 million of a $679 million industry annually, a 2018 Nielson study reported.
 On top of that, the findings also noted that black consumers' shopping choices tend to have a "cool factor" that can influence mainstream customers.
 So clearly, even if you're only examining things from a business standpoint, it's obvious that companies have a lot to gain by appealing to a diverse customer base.